anton-plebanovich/pod-template/POD_README.md

 TODO

-See example project for more details.
+See example and test projects for more details.

 ## Contributions